-Plagiarism is a serious offense with serious consequences.
+Plagiarism is a violation of the scientific community's ethical standards and a violation of the University of Miami's Graduate Student Honor Code.
+Plagiarism a serious offense with serious consequences.
 Students who plagiarize can be dismissed from the University.